sathiyanarayangs/sathiyanarayangs/README.md

 - 👋 Hi, I’m @sathiyanarayangs
 - 🌱 I’m currently studying in Vellore Institute of Technology, Chennai
-- 👀 I’m interested in Full Stack Web Development
+- 👀 I’m interested in Web Development

 <!---
 sathiyanarayangs/sathiyanarayangs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.